FS-Driverless/Formula-Student-Driverless-Simulator/docs/getting-started.md

 Why you ask?
 Because we couldn't get relative paths in the C++ code to work so now we have hard-coded some paths to the home directory.
 I know yes it is ugly but it works.
 If you are bothered by it I would welcome you to open a pr with a fix.

-If this folder already exists as a result of any previous step, you can get your settings.json out, delete the folder (or rename it to something like UEProject or UESim) and after cloning the repo place the settings.json file back (this time inside the root of the repository where the default settings.json lives).
+If this folder already exists as a result of any previous step, move the existing folder out of the way and merge the content afterwards.

 If you are on Windows and cloned this repository in a Windows directory, go into the cloned repo and run `git config core.fileMode false` to ignore file mode changes.
-If you want to share the the clone directory with the Ubuntu WSL system, create a symlink from `~/Formula-Student-Driverless-Simulator` to `~/Formula-Student-Driverless-Simulator`
+If you want to share the the clone directory with the Ubuntu WSL system, create a symlink within WSL like so:
 ```
 ln -s /mnt/c/Users/developer/Formula-Student-Driverless-Simulator ~/Formula-Student-Driverless-Simulator
 ```